ArEnSc/arensc.github.io/_posts/2020-05-19-ObjectOrientatedCore-FunctionalShell.md

 ```

-Why is it that a pure function can reduce complexity of the code? mathematically, when you represent the code as a graph of relationships of read and writes, the pure function only produces values, and never writes to the system.
+Why is it that a pure function can reduce complexity of the code?
+In graph theory when you represent the code as a graph of relationships of where read and write are edges to variables that contain state, the pure function only writes / reads values internal to its scope.
+Produces values, and never writes those values to the system.

 If it does that then we can guarantee that, it wouldn’t modify the state of the system.
-Its as simple as that.
+It's as simple as that.

 What about structs and functions on structs?
 Well that's an exercise left to you, is this an appropriate solution for some cases ?

 Impure Functions
 Any function that does not return a value, or writes to the 3 state types above is an impure function.
-They always exist in the the system.
-Most iOS applications require that you manipulate a collection of objects, a list of objects.
+They always exist in the system all iOS applications require that you manipulate a collection of objects, e.g a list of objects.
 That function that you write to perform that operation is impure, assuming you have a list in an object, it will have to modify self to write or change that list.
 I.e self.list.deleteAt(i)